-For the past few years writing memoir has been my major focus, recording aspects of my life in the 1950s and 1960s.
+For the past few years my major focus has been writing memoir, recording aspects of my life in the 1950s and 1960s.
 By capturing small snippets of my everyday life, I’ve been able to preserve memories from the past.
 The above photo certainly is my first recalled memory of going swimming, something that became a major focus of my teenage years.

 I think one of the most important things is to keep your memoir writer’s brain switched on at all times.
 Almost anything you do in everyday life can be a trigger to memories from a previous time in your life.
 You need only to be receptive to the triggers around you.
 A supermarket queue can prompt memories of grocery shopping in earlier times.
 The doctor’s waiting room can prompt memories of childhood sickness.